| |

 - Crying spells for no apparent reason.

-- Lack of interest in conversation and social situations, withdrawal.
+- Lack of interest in conversation and

 - Intolerance, irritability, restlessness.